Build an agent with the ADK¶

 - the ADK must already be installed

-- the new Agent Studio project should already exist
+- the new Agent Studio project must already exist

-- the coding agent should be linked to the project using the ADK
+- the coding tool should initialize and link the project using the ADK

-The ADK acts as the bridge between your local development environment and Agent Studio in the cloud.
-It allows the coding agent to read from and write back to the project.
+The ADK acts as the bridge between your local environment and Agent Studio.
+It lets the coding tool read from and write back to the project.

-Step 4 — Feed context to the coding agent¶
+Step 4 - Give the coding tool its context¶

-Now provide the coding agent with the information you gathered earlier.
+Provide the coding tool with the information you gathered earlier.

 - the project-specific requirements